 Pruning and Deadheading

-1. Deadheading.
-June is the month of deadheading spring's flowers.
+June is the month for deadheading spring's flowers.
 Deadheading is simply removing spent blooms.
-It helps promote new blooms, and stops plants from setting seed, which is necessary for plant growth, and next year's blooms.
+It helps promote new blooms and stops plants from setting seed, which is necessary for plant growth, and next year's flowers.

-All those spring bloomers, roses, peonies, irises and spring blooming bulbs need deadheading or shearing.
+All those spring bloomers—roses, peonies, irises, and spring-blooming bulbs require deadheading or shearing.
 (Don't cut back bulb foliage of daffodils, alliums, and others until it has completely turned yellow.)
-Some perennials like gaura are continual bloomers and need deadheading only to clean them up.
-'Walker's Low' catmint or 'Sweet Kate' spiderwort, will rebloom sporadically, holding color through the season if deadheaded regularly.
+Some perennials, like gaura, are continual bloomers and need deadheading only to clean them up.
+Some, like 'Walker's Low' catmint, will re-bloom sporadically, holding color through the season if deadheaded regularly.

 Shearing perennials is cutting them back to plant size.
-When the weather turns hot, 'Sweet Kate' spiderwort is one of these.
-Towards the end of June, she starts to look tired and gets tip burn from the heat.
+When the weather turns hot, 'Sweet Kate' spiderwort starts to look tired and gets tip burn from the heat.
 She needs shearing, which results in another flush of bloom in late summer to early fall.

 Foxgloves will continue to bloom into June and July if deadheaded, as well as roses and spirea.
 Your Knockout roses don't need deadheading, but it doesn't hurt to do a little clean-up of spent blossoms and prune out yellowing leaves.
-Now is the time to prune spring flowering shrubs like rhododendrons, mountain laurels, lilacs and azaleas.
-Wait until after July 4th and you risk the blooms for next season as these set their buds on old wood (this year's growth).
-If the shrubs don't need pruning, just deadhead for a cleaner shrub.
+Now is the time to prune spring flowering shrubs like rhododendrons, mountain laurels, lilacs, and azaleas.
+Wait until after July 4th and you risk the blooms for next season as these set their buds on old wood (this year's growth) if the shrubs don't need pruning, just deadhead for a cleaner plant.

-For those shrubs that need controlling, check out this blog post by Jenny Luczak who works with our landscape department.
-Full of good information on whether to hand prune or get out the electric shears.
+For those shrubs that need controlling, check out this blog post on whether to hand prune or get out the electric shears.
 And don’t forget to prune the clematis after it’s the first flush.
 For the how-to with clematis, read here.

 One chore you'll see every month is weeding, but you knew that.
 The bad news is there is no easy-peasy solution for getting rid of weeds.
 Keep mulching, yes, with no more than 2”-3” of mulch, including last year's mulch, but make a weekly run through of the vegetable garden and ornamental beds with your weeding tool of choice, and stay determined.
 Now is not the time to coast because July is coming.

-Obviously, you get to ignore this chore, at least for this week.
-While you're planting, and as the weather warms up, the weekly watering chore increases.
-Best advice: get a rain gauge.
-Plants need an inch of water a week in our zone 7a (Asheville proper is 7a, but as the elevation goes up in our mountains, the zone changes from 7 to 6 and 5).
-Root drenching is key.
-That means, water at soil level, and go around the plant, watering the entire root ball.
+When watering, root drenching is the goal.
+That means, water at soil level, and go around the base of the plant, ensuring the entire root ball gets wet.
 The job of the roots is to anchor the plant and serve as a conduit bringing water and nutrients to the rest of the plant, so establishing the roots is the gardener's first job.
-Irrigation systems are great, and soaker hoses work well too, but a soaker hose is considered supplemental water.
-Whether irrigation system or soaker hose, it is still best to double check every couple of days to ensure that all plants are getting the proper amount of water, some need more, others need less.
-Adjust the irrigation system as needed, and it may be necessary to water some by hand.
+Irrigation is a plus, and soaker hoses work well too—though a soaker hose is considered supplemental watering—either way if you’re using a watering system, double check every couple of days to ensure that all plants are getting the proper amount of water, some need more, others need less.
+Adjust the irrigation as needed, and water by hand where necessary.

-It is time to plant those bush beans, but also time to succession sow (or use transplants) some of the early season crops like lettuces (chose heat-resistant varieties), radishes, carrots, and beets to keep crops coming on.
+IIt is time to plant those bush beans, but also time to succession sow (or use transplants) some of the early season crops like lettuces (chose heat-resistant varieties), radishes, carrots, and beets to keep vegetables coming on.
 Want pumpkins for Halloween?
 Plant pumpkins, tomatoes, peppers, lima beans, and sweet potatoes now.
-And, don't forget to fertilize.
+And don't forget to fertilize.

-Written by Cinthia Milner, Garden Coach, OSA, blog writer.
+Written by Cinthia Milner, Garden Coach, and blog writer.